 The Campaign Report screen displays campaign details and channel-based metrics for your background update campaign.
 It also displays technical details relating to sent results and possible failure reasons.

-The first line of the report displays general campaign information:
+The report header displays general campaign information:

 - Campaign name: The name given to the campaign.